k3rn3l-p4n1c/postpython/README.md

 ```$python
 from postpython.core import PostPython
 ```
-Make an instance from `PostPython` and give address of postman collection file.
+Make an instance from `PostPython` and give the address of postman collection file.
 ```$python
 runner = PostPython('/path/to/collection/Postman echo.postman_collection')
 ```